nuagenetworks/monolithe/doc/Configuration & Vanilla Reference.md

 	name=“New Enterprise“
 	description=“A cool enterprise“

-For more information, please read the bambou documentation.
+For more information, please read the bambou2 documentation.

 As Monolithe handles multiple version of the api a same sdk, it is possible that some objects doesn’t exist accross all the version.
 So it is possible to create a specific `attrs_defaults.ini` for specific api version.
 To do so, simply prefix the file name with `<major.minor>_`